flexera-public/policy_templates/compliance/flexera/fnms/ignored_recent_inventory_dates/README.md

 This policy has the following input parameters required when launching the policy.

-- *Days since last inventory* - Number of days since Last Invenotry
+- *Days since last inventory* - Number of days since Last Inventory
 - *Email addresses of the recipients you wish to notify* - A list of email addresse(s) to notify

 ## Policy Actions